lakonis/s_Regina2018/slides.md

 ===

 What are the objectives in designing the Conversation.
 First of all, it is the create a common space for sharing ideas, discussing issues, and confronting theories.
-It should be a place to produce knowledge my mobilizing ressources and people.
+It should be a place to produce knowledge by mobilizing ressources and people.

-But we know that the Web can be a place of low thinking, reflex and even worth of toughts control : Nicholas Carr considers that Internet as a medium reduces our capacities of concentration and thinking, Dominique Cardon (french sociologist of the web) worries about the predominance of affinity in the content recommandation, Antoinette Rouvroy thinks that the algorithmique gouvernementality or algorithmique regime reduces the individual subjectivity (and future) to predictive profils.
+But we know that the Web can be a place of low thinking, reflex acting and even worth of toughts control : Nicholas Carr considers that Internet as a medium reduces our capacities of concentration and thinking, Dominique Cardon (french sociologist of the web) worries about the predominance of affinity in the content recommandation, Antoinette Rouvroy thinks that the algorithmic gouvernementality or algorithmic regime reduces the individual subjectivity (and their future) to predictive profils.
 Many works on the scheme of attention in the digital environment have analysed how the Web as a communication medium tends towards diminishing the common spaces of memory and knowledge.

 However, our hypothesis is that by bringing together the social regime and the documentary regime together in one format and one dispositif, we can recreate such common space and fostering a collective hermeneutic.

+ Remains an archive that can always be performed again as a collective hermeneutic.

 <!-- L'hypothèse avancée par l'auteure dans cet article, et qu'elle ne cessera d'affiner progressivement [@merzeau_entre_2014; @merzeau_profil_2016], est celle d'un dispositif d'éditorialisation collaborative qui, en générant un processus vertueux de circulation et de réécriture, permet du même coup un processus mémoriel reposant «&nbsp;sur une production documentaire affranchie des logiques affinitaires au sein d'un même espace contributif.[^ref]&nbsp;» -->